 Therefore, be it resolved that conscientious residents who did not request and who do not require the municipal garbage and recycle bins collection service reserve the right to opt out of this service, being able to collect and deliver their own garbage and recycling to the landfill on an smarter as-needed basis, and with greater efficiency and economy than the municipal department is able.

 Bylaw No. 07/043, being the Solid Waste Collection and Disposal Bylaw, having been ammended by this bylaw, will allow such conscientious residents to arrange a time for an agent or employee of the municipal waste services department to retrieve the municipal bins.
 The associated address will then be removed from the collection route, and the corresponding line item deleted from the water bill.

 This concludes my presentation.
 Are there any questions?

 Every person who is born on Canadian soil is an indigenous Canadian, regardless of ethnicity.
 The term "indigenous" is often capitalized and used as a racist political wedge to disenfranchise native Canadians, to decrease their care for one another, and to distract them from making decisions that will protect the land and resources for the enjoyment and benefit of all Canadians for generations to come.

-Cora restaurant grand opening 2015 October 18, free meals later provided to several unwitting police officers with cooperation of store owners by pre-paid gift cards.
+Cora restaurant grand opening 2015 October 18.
+Free meals were provided to several unwitting police officers with cooperation of store owners by pre-paid gift cards.